rdeepak-711/SimpleAPP/README.md

 APP 5⏱ :
     A simple stopwatch app using HTML, CSS and JavaScript.
 It is just the correct usage of JavaScript functions that makes it possible.

+APP 6📼 :
+    A simple video playing the background.
+The video play can be controlled with pause and play button in the bottom.